 Unfortunately, bank payments can sometimes be blocked for security reasons, and this is beyond our control.
 To help resolve the issue, we suggest trying the following:

-• Attempt the payment with a different bank card, if possible.
+- Attempt the payment with a different bank card, if available.

-If none of these steps works, please send us a screenshot of the error you're experiencing to membership@fip.org, and we’ll be happy to assist you.
+If none of these steps work, please send us a screenshot of the error you're experiencing to membership@fip.org, and we’ll be happy to assist you.

-FIP membership runs on a yearly basis, so unfortunately, we’re unable to offer partial refunds for cancellations made partway through the year.
+FIP membership runs annually per calendar year, therefore unfortunately, we’re unable to offer partial refunds for cancellations made midway through the year.

-If you would like to cancel your membership to ensure it does not automatically renew for the following year, please reach out to us at membership@fip.org at least one month before the end of the calendar year.
+If you would like to cancel your membership to ensure it does not automatically renew for the following year, please reach out to us at membership@fip.org before 30 September.

-FIP offers various opportunities for early career pharmacists and pharmaceutical scientists through its Early Career Pharmaceutical Group (ECPG).
-These include scholarships to attend the FIP World Congress and participate in leadership development workshops.
+FIP offers various opportunities for early-career pharmacists, pharmacy educators and pharmaceutical scientists through its Early Career Pharmaceutical Group (ECPG).
+These include scholarships to attend the FIP world congress and participate in leadership development workshops.
 Additionally, internships and grants are available to support professional growth.

 To apply, visit the FIP ECPG Grants and Opportunities page for full details.